francescovallone/serinus/.website/modules.md

 <img src="/modules.png" alt="Module"/>

-Every Serinus application has at least one module, the `root module`, which is the entry point of the application and it can be used to create the graph of dependencies in the application.
+Every Serinus application has at least one module, the `entrypoint`, which is the entry point of the application and it can be used to create the graph of dependencies in the application.

 ::: tip
-While in a small application you might want to use only the root, modules are highly recommended to organize your application in a scalable way and to define a clear boundary between the different parts of your application.
+While in a small application you might want to use only the entrypoint to manage your application, creating different modules is highly recommended to organize your application in a scalable way and to define a clear boundary between the different parts of your application.
 :::

 The `Module` abstract class exposes the following properties: